coderSuresh/learn-react/box-shadow-generator/Readme.md

 ## How to use
 1. Go to [Box Shadow Generator](https://generate-box-shadow.netlify.app/)
 2. Select the card color and the shadow color
-3. Slide and slider to adjust the shadow
+3. Slide the sliders to adjust the shadow
 4. Copy the CSS code

 ## How to contribute